AvinashGadpayle/Entevyuv---13.0--Customer-Lead-Prediction-/README.md

 ## Model Evaluation
-We trained a Random Forest Classifier for this project.
+tTrained a Random Forest Classifier for this project.
 The model's performance was evaluated using various metrics, including accuracy, precision, recall, F1-score, and ROC AUC.
 You can find these evaluation results in the project's code files and notebooks.

 ## Conclusion and Suggestions
 Based on the model's predictions, we can answer several key questions: